 If you choose to use baby wipes at home, then this is going to become a cost you’ll need to add to your budget.
 You can use cloth wipes instead, and do a little more laundry than you used to, but you’ll have to factor in the cost of doing extra laundry as well.

 As far as childcare goes, this will vary on Country and region.
 Within Canada, our baby gadget list experts have recorded paying a minimum of $1000 per month per child.
 Do a little research for your region, and see what the costs of childcare are.
 Some child care costs are out of reach, and therefore a lot of moms become stay-at-home moms to avoid this fee.

 If you end up formula feeding instead of breastfeeding, you will need to add formula to the list every month as well.
 Here is a formula feeding calculator for your baby on a budget checklist to help you prepare financially for your new baby.

 Your baby will also be growing really quickly, meaning you’ll need to upgrade the wardrobe constantly.
 Most families spend an average of $60 a month on clothing.

-RESP’s are really important to set up for your baby, and if the budget is tight, the amount doesn’t have to be high. visit your bank and talk to them about the budget you have and the options they have for you.
+RESP’s are really important to set up for your baby, and if the budget is tight, the number doesn’t have to be high. visit your bank and talk to them about the budget you have and the options they have for you.

 Tips For Preparing For A Baby Financially